monsieurbiz/vagrant-mage-ansible/README.md

 Just run `vagrant up` and tada!

 You can change the URL in the `Vagrantfile` which is `mage.dev` by default.
+You have to change it into the ansible variables in `groups_vars/vagrant/projects.yml`.

 When it's running, just go to <http://mage.dev>.